Day Hikes on the Cohos Trail

-There are dozens of potential day hikes along the 170-mile route of the Cohos Trail and some heady bushwhacking adventures, too.
-Here is a list of what we consider the ten best right now.
+There are dozens of potential day hikes along the 170-mile route of the Cohos Trail and some heady bushwhacking adventures too.
+Here are some of our favorites:

 The Cohos Trail utilizes the Kilkenny Ridge Trail in the Kilkenny division of the White Mountain National Forest.
 Travel to the York Pond trailheads in the Kilkenny five miles south of Route 110 and locate the trailhead for the Bunnell Notch Trail and the Unknown Pond Trail.
 Depending on which direction you pick, take those trails, coupled with the Kilkenny Ridge Trail on the highest terrain, and make a day-long circuit of mountains in the lofty Pilot Range including 4,170-foot Mt.
 Cabot, and the sensational summit known as The Horn.
 The Horn offers one of the more stunning views in the entire northern region.

 The Cohos Trail Association built or restored a number of trails on the conspicuous and steep Percy Peaks in the Nash Stream Forest north of the White Mountains.
-You can make a half-day loop hike to both North and South Percy Peak summits by following the Percy Loop Trail to the upper end of the Percy Peaks Trail.
+You can make a half-day loop hike to North Percy Peak by following the Percy Loop Trail to the upper end of the Percy Peaks Trail.
 Ascend to the bald summit and blueberry barrens atop North Percy.
-Then come down and swing up the South Percy Peaks Trail.
 On the way down, get back to the Percy Peaks Trail and descend into the valley to the Nash Stream Road.
 Turn north (right) and walk back to your car, a mile away at the Percy Loop trailhead.

 Just before crossing the big bridge over Nash Stream at Mile 9, pull over and park.
 Walk toward the bridge, but keep right and follow the stream north into the woods.
 Meander through beautiful woodlands near Nash Stream Bog, eventually reaching the Nash Stream Road.
-Turn south on the little used road, and walk three miles back to your, passing small summer camps dotted along the way and views to the east over sprawling Nash Bog.
+Turn south on the little-used road, and walk three miles back to your car, passing small summer camps dotted along the way and views to the east over sprawling Nash Bog.

 At Mile 11 on the Nash Stream Road, come to a parking spot at the Headwaters Gate next to the last camp in the valley.
 At the split in the road here, stay left and enter the Gadwah Notch Trail.
 Begin an easy to modestly steep trek uphill to beautiful Cathedral Meadow.
-Pass it and half a mile later reach Moran Meadow.
-Turn uphill for another half mile and wander into Muise Bowl.
-Cross the Bowl and meander uphill continuously on a soft old logging lane turned foot trail and reach ever higher narrow meadows until you reach Bulldozer Flat at nearly 3,000 feet of elevation with its beautiful views to the west.
-If you have to more miles in you, continue through Gadwah Notch, descending into Sims Stream Valley, then climb 3,097-foot Baldhead Mt. to the Baldhead Shelter and its 40-mile viewpoint.
+Pass it and continue on to Moran Meadow.
+Turn uphill and wander into Muise Bowl.
+Cross the Bowl and meander uphill continuously on a soft old logging-lane-turned-foot-trail and reach ever higher narrow meadows until you reach Bulldozer Flat at nearly 3,000 feet of elevation with its beautiful views to the west.
+If you have more miles in you, continue through Gadwah Notch, descending into Sims Stream Valley, then climb 3,097-foot Baldhead Mt. to the Baldhead Shelter and its 40-mile viewpoint.
 Spend the night in the shelter, or return the way you came.

 Some of the most dramatic scenery that can be had in the Northeast resides in Dixville Notch.
-The mountains and high ridges carry a system of trails that continuously reach cliff faces, pathways including the famed Table Rock Trail, the Three Brothers Trail/Cascade Trail, and the Sanguinary Ridge Trail.
-Once at the base of the latter pathway, walk down the entrance lane to the Balsams Grand Resort Hotel, swing around the inn and trek the hotel service road out to Route 26.
-Turn west a minute or two and look for the Table Rock Trail on the left.
-There are several trailheads and parking areas to take advantage of, but the trail loops completely around the notch and will get you back to where you started.
+The mountains and high ridges carry a system of trails known as the Dixville Notch Heritage Trail that continuously reach cliff faces and can be strung together to form a magnificent 5.1-mile loop hike around the state park.
+The pathways include the famed Table Rock Trail, the Three Brothers Trail/Huntington Cascade Trail, Flume Brook Trail, and the Sanguinary Ridge Trail.
+There are several trailheads and parking areas to take advantage of.
+Hikers should stay off the private property around the closed Balsams Resort.

 One of the most popular trails we have developed in the entire region is the Falls in the River Trail.
 Begin at Second Connecticut Lake Dam and walk south into the woods.
 This is an easy woods walk along the wild Connecticut River.
 It reaches quiet backwaters and chattering streams, but the real prize is a big granite shelf that juts out into the roaring falls in the river above a narrow gorge and turbulent flume of foaming water.